discoproject/disco/doc/start/ddfs.rst

 storage nodes and stored on the local filesystems as is.

 Tags contain metadata about blobs.
-Most importantly, a tag contains a list of URLs that refer to blobs that have been assinged this tag.
+Most importantly, a tag contains a list of URLs that refer to blobs that have been assigned this tag.
 Tag may also contain links to other tags.
 It may also include user-defined metadata.